ctdarwell/wolPredictor/README.md

 Data requirements:

-(i) A CSV file with data columns featuring individual arthropod sample names, empirically derived Wolbachia strains (or absence of strain) for each sample (IMPORTANT: absence of Wolbachia should be coded as 'noWol'), and host community name (here labelled "sp.complex" - IMPORTANT: the first three characters of each community's name must be a unique combination of characters although the actual name can be longer than three characters).
+(i) A CSV file with data columns featuring individual arthropod sample names, empirically derived Wolbachia strains (or absence of strain) for each sample (IMPORTANT: absence of Wolbachia should be coded as 'noWol'), and host community name (here labelled "*sp.complex*" - IMPORTANT: the first three characters of each community's name must be a unique combination of characters although the actual name can be longer than three characters).
 For using ecoCladeGenerator.py you require a column of ecological categories (our data is elevation - column name "elevation" in our data)

 (ii) A phylogenetic tree in nexus format.
 NB The program calls R (`cophen4py.R`) using the Python library ‘subprocess’.
 If you cannot configure R (should be straightforward by adding R to your PATH in Windows: e.g. *C:\Program Files\R\R-3.6.2\bin* on my machine) to interact with Python you must use `wolPredictor_xmeansDelim_reduci.py` (see below) with the ‘testPhylo.tre_cophen.csv’ file for a test run (for your own analyses without configuring R you will simply have to create a distance matrix of co-phenetic phylogenetic distances as formatted in the CSV file – see cophen4py.R for the code in R create the file, NB replace the last line of R code with:  `write.csv(as.matrix(phydist), quote = F, row.names = F) `).